CodinGame/advanced-python-features-playground/markdowns/article.md

-Python is full of awesome features and tricks.
+Python is full of awesome features and tricks, that make you feel "Wow!
+Python is so cool!".

-We've done a selection of features we particularly like:
+We've done a selection of features we particularly like.
+We hope you'll learn something that will make you think "Neat!
+I didn't know that".

 - Generators
-- Collections
+- Collections Module
-- Itertools
+- Itertools Module
 - Packing / Unpacking
 - Decorators
 - Context Managers